 Prostate cancer spacers

 Spacers are an effective technique to reduce the side effects of prostate radiotherapy.
 They protect the rectum during radiotherapy treatment by moving it away from the prostate gland.
-Studies have shown that patients experience fewer bowel-related, urinary and erectile dysfunction side effects as well as improved quality of life compared with those who don’t have a spacer inserted.
+Studies have shown that patients experience fewer bowel-related, urinary, and erectile dysfunction side effects and improved quality of life compared with those who don’t have a spacer inserted.

-The absorbable spacer is injected during a simple one-off procedure and is gradually absorbed and eliminated naturally from the body through the urine.
+The absorbable spacer is injected during a simple one-off procedure and is gradually absorbed and eliminated naturally from the body through your urine.
+Rectal spacers are used in patients undergoing VMAT prostate radiotherapy, 5-fraction SABR (5# SABR), prostate reirradiation and prostate radiotherapy on the MRIdian over five consecutive days.

 What are spacers?